 SLC Jump Start© --Making the Transition from Associate Who Does the Work to Partner Who Generates the Work

 Many clients contact me as they begin to make the transition from associate to partner.
-Some have already achieved partnership status while others have been told that generating business is a prerequisite.
+Firms hire me when they want too make an investment in their up-and-coming talent.
+Individual lawyers hire me when they want to elevate their own marketing success and they don't have internal firm resources available.
+Some of my clients have already achieved partnership status while others have been told that generating business is a prerequisite.
 In both cases, these attorneys need to understand how to reorient themselves so that a portion of their time is spent building their reputation and building their business relationships.
 For these clients, I offer a five step coaching program called SLC Jump Start ™ .
 While SLC Jump Start ™ is tailored to the specific needs of each coaching client, the basic steps are as follows:

 - Step One- Assessing Your Marketing Strengths and Weaknesses.
 In our initial meeting, we identify the gaps in your marketing skills and uncover some of the obstacles that are preventing you from achieving the marketing success you deserve.
 Are you concerned about coming across as a salesman?
 Do you dislike going to large networking functions where you have to make small talk?
 What about your strengths?
 Do you like writing?
 Are you a good presenter?
 Do you have a special interest that connects you with professionals you would like to meet?
 How do you make the most of this strength?